Leading Co-Design in Complex Systems

 Learn a practical framework for authentic co-design that you can immediately apply to your projects

-Experience the perfect balance of theory and hands-on practice in an engaging online format
+Experience the perfect balance of theory and hands-on practice

 Receive personalised guidance on a proven framework, including through a one-on-one coaching session with Dr Emma Blomkamp

-Connect with a diverse network of public and community sector professionals across the globe
+Connect with a diverse network of public and community sector professionals

 Learn in a supportive environment where you can openly share challenges and workshop solutions